arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 collection, e.g. `idx_832910498`.

 @RESTBODYPARAM{fields,array,required,post_api_index_inverted_fields}
-An array of attribute paths as strings to index the fields with the default options, or objects to specify options for the fields.
+An array of attribute paths.
+You can use strings to index the fields with the default options, or objects to specify options for the fields (with the attribute path in the `name` property), or a mix of both.

 @RESTSTRUCT{name,post_api_index_inverted_fields,string,required,}
 An attribute path.
 The `.` character denotes sub-attributes.
+You can expand one array with `[*]`.

 @RESTSTRUCT{analyzer,post_api_index_inverted_fields,string,optional,}
 The name of an Analyzer to use for this field.

-Default: the value defined by the top-level `analyzer` option, or if not set, the default `identity` Analyzer.
+Default: the value defined by the top-level `analyzer` option.

 @RESTSTRUCT{features,post_api_index_inverted_fields,array,optional,string}
 A list of Analyzer features to use for this field.
-They define what features are enabled for the `analyzer`.
+You can set this option to overwrite what features are enabled for the `analyzer`.
 Possible features:
 - `"frequency"`
 - `"norm"`
 - `"position"`
 - `"offset"`

-Default: the value of the top-level `features` option, or if not set, the features defined by the Analyzer itself.
+Default: the features as defined by the Analyzer itself.

 @RESTSTRUCT{includeAllFields,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.